 RPM prices are locational and may vary depending on transmission constraints and local supply and demand conditions.
-19 Existing generation that qualifies as a capacity resource must be offered into RPM auctions, except for resources owned by entities that elect the fixed resource requirement (FRR) option, and, as a result of Capacity Performance rule changes, except for intermittent and capacity storage resources including hydro.
+Existing generation that qualifies as a capacity resource must be offered into RPM auctions, except for resources owned by entities that elect the fixed resource requirement (FRR) option, and, as a result of Capacity Performance rule changes, except for intermittent and capacity storage resources including hydro.
 Participation by LSEs is mandatory, except for those entities that elect the FRR option.
 There is an administratively determined demand curve that defines scarcity pricing levels and that, with the supply curve derived from capacity offers, determines market prices in each BRA.
 RPM rules provide performance incentives for generation, including the requirement to submit generator outage data and the linking of capacity payments to the level of unforced capacity.
-The experience with Winter Storm Elliott (Elliott) has made clear that the extremely high penalties created in the
+The experience with Winter Storm Elliott (Elliott) has made clear that the extremely high penalties created in the CP model are not an effective incentive.
+Under RPM there are explicit market power mitigation rules that define structural market power, that define offer caps based on the marginal cost of capacity, and that have flexible criteria for competitive offers by new entrants.
+Market power mitigation is effective only when these definitions are up to date and accurate.
+Demand resources and

-8 The terms PJM Region, RTO Region and RTO are synonymous in this report and include all capacity within the PJM footprint.
+The terms PJM Region, RTO Region and RTO are synonymous in this report and include all capacity within the PJM footprint.

-9 Effective for the 2020/2021 and subsequent delivery years, the RPM market design incorporated seasonal capacity resources.
+Effective for the 2020/2021 and subsequent delivery years, the RPM market design incorporated seasonal capacity resources.
 Summer period and winter period capacity must be matched either through commercial aggregation or through the optimization in equal MW amounts in the LDA or the lowest common parent LDA.

-10 See 126 FERC ¶ 61,275 at P 86 (2009).
+See 126 FERC ¶ 61,275 at P 86 (2009).

-11 See Letter Order, FERC Docket No. ER10-366-000 (January 22, 2010).
+See Letter Order, FERC Docket No. ER10-366-000 (January 22, 2010).

-12 See 126 FERC ¶ 61,275 at P 88 (2009).
+See 126 FERC ¶ 61,275 at P 88 (2009).
 There have been no Conditional Incremental Auctions.

-13 On December 23, 2022, PJM filed revisions to the PJM market rules in Docket No. ER23-729-000 and contemporaneously filed a complaint in Docket No. EL23-19-000 seeking the same revisions.
-By order issued February 21, 2023, PJM's revisions were accepted and the complaint was dismissed as moot.
-182 FERC ¶ 61,109.
+On December 23, 2022, PJM filed revisions to the PJM market rules in Docket No. ER23-729-000 and contemporaneously filed a complaint in Docket No. EI 23-19-000 seeking the same revisions.
+By order issued February 21, 2023, PJM's revisions were accent.